 (i) Socio-Religious Movements

 In the beginning Renaissance led to the repudiation of Indian values and slavish imitation of all that the west stood for.
 It seems that the influence of the west in all spheres of life has been so overwhelming that Indians lost their own and became “sedulous apes”.
 Such a state of things roused in due course a strong reaction.
 Consequently a spirit of revival commenced and everything savouring of the past was supported whole-heartily, welcomed warmly and honoured enthusiastically.
 It was a defensive mechanism against extreme reaction.
 It was symbolised in the religious messages of Dayanand Saraswati, Ramkrishna Paramahansa and Vivekanands.
 It may be designated as the ‘revivalist group’.
 Between the two movements arose a new one.
 It sought compromise between the two.
 It was led by Raja Ram Mohan Roy and propagated by Rabindranath Tagore, Dr. Annie Besant and Ramkrishna Mission.
-This middle group’ aimed to assimilate the best and enduring features of European culture with those of Indian without eliminating or discarding the essential ingredients of the Indian culture and civilisation.
+This middle group’ aimed to assimilate the best and enduring features of European culture with those of Indian without eliminating or discarding the essential ingredients of the.

 But the first decades of the twentieth century witnessed the birth of another unique spiritual movement in India, It was led by Shri Aurobindo.
 It interpreted Indian Renaissance as the rebirth of the soul of India into a new body of enthusiasm and energy, a new form of its innate and ancient spirit.

 On account of these religious movements “there arose in the period a number of reformers, teachers, saints and scholars who have purified Hinduism by denouncing some of its later accretions, separated its essentials from non- essentials, confirmed its ancient truths by their own experience and have been carried its message to Europe and America.”

 (ii) Recovery of Indian History